usesc/cube-opengl/README.md

 I haven't deliberated over the code that much, meaning im not sure if it leaks memory, if I had to guess i'd say it probably doesnt.

-Also, i'm probably literally working on this code right now, so expect changes.
+Also, i'm probably working on this code as we speak, so expect changes.

 Also, why is it so hard to find OpenGL projects in C?
 It's genuinely disheartening.